 House Bill 1355 amends various sections of Florida law concerning mental health and substance abuse treatment, focusing on the processes for involuntary treatment and the roles of professionals involved.
 The bill allows a "qualified professional" to provide opinions for court petitions regarding guardian advocates, rather than limiting this role to psychiatrists or psychiatric nurses.
-It also removes the requirement for the court to appoint a public defender for indigent individuals during hearings on such petitions.
-Additionally, the bill streamlines the criteria for involuntary examinations and treatment, clarifies the responsibilities of service providers, and introduces electronic communication for notices related to involuntary admissions.
-Importantly, it ensures that respondents have the right to counsel throughout the judicial process and outlines procedures for hearings, including access to independent expert evaluations.
+It also removes the requirement for the court to appoint a public defender for indigent individuals during hearings on these petitions.
+Additionally, the bill streamlines the criteria for involuntary examinations and treatment, introduces a "services plan" to be developed in consultation with the respondent, and emphasizes the right to counsel throughout the involuntary treatment process.

 Statutes affected: